Program Structure and Entry Requirements

 Coursework academic programs

-International students seeking admission to the University's coursework academic programs must meet minimum English language standards.
+International students seeking admission to the University's coursework academic programs must meet minimum English language standards (Admissions to Coursework Programs Policy - Schedule A).

 Changes to these requirements may only be made following a recommendation by the Academic Program Entry and Approval Committee.